rjjfox/rjjfox.github.io/_posts/2019-09-18-basic-git-commands.md

 git pull
 ```

 This is it.
 All you'll need to get you started if you're simply trying to maintain a basic respository.
-Keep reading for more detail on what these functions do
+Keep reading for more detail on what these functions do.

 ## Downloading and using git